redhatstuart/Azure-Linux-Migration-Workshop/challenges/challenge5b-Integrate_Ansible_To_Azure.md

     * YOUR_RG         - the name of the resource group which your resources have been deployed to thus far
     * YOUR_SSH_PUBKEY - the public SSH key fwhich was generated in Step 3.
 Be careful not to insert any blank lines when pasting the SSH key

-6. <strong>Create the Azure Credentials file</strong>
+6. <strong>Create and populate the Azure Credentials file</strong>

     * Create a directory called ".azure" off of the Ansible user's home directory
     * Switch into the ".azure" directory
-    * Download the credentials file located at:
+    * Download the credentials file located at: https://raw.githubusercontent.com/stuartatmicrosoft/Azure-Linux-Migration-Workshop/master/provision-scripts/credentials
+    * Edit the credentials file and fill in the service principal value information as follows:
+        * subscription_id = Subscription Id
+        * tenant = Tenant Id
+        * client_id = Application Id
+        * secret = Application Secret Key

+7. <strong>Deploy the virtual machine</strong>

+    * Execute the playbook

+8. <strong>Test connectivity to the host</strong>

+    * Determine the IP address which has been assigned to the host
+    * SSH to the new virtual machine with the credential "ansibleadmin" as specified in the playbook; A password should not be necessary.